History and Politics, Introduction

 His natural optimism gradually gave way to a more pessimistic realism.
 Istomin had been very impressed by Toynbee and his vision of the history of civilizations.
 A civilization can live and develop only as long as there is a challenge.
 Otherwise it decays and ends up killing itself.
 The example of Greece had particularly struck Istomin, who had come to wonder whether the same phenomenon was not happening to the Western civilization.
 This led him to question the functioning of democracies.
 There was no longer any real collective ideal and demand.
 The main human motivations had become money, power and comfort.

-The elections of Reagan and Busch, the evolution of American politics and society, further undermined his optimism and even gave him on several occasions the desire to leave the United States to settle in Europe.
+The elections of Reagan and Busch, the evolution of American politics and society, further undermined his optimism and even gave him the desire to leave the United States on several occasions to settle in Europe.
 But he was aware that Europe was also taking the same path.

 The role of culture in the crisis of Western civilization